SoftwareAG/adabas-go-api/README.md

 result.Values[0].Scan(&aa,&ac,&ad,&ae)
 ```

 The example code is referenced [here](.//tests//simple_read.go).
-See detailed documentation [here](.//doc//README.md)
+See detailed documentation [here](.//doc//README.md).

 ### Using a Go struct

 The Adabas Go API can handle simple Go struct definitions to map them to a Adabas Map definition.

-For example if the structure is defined like
+For example if the structure is defined like this:

 ```go
 type Employees struct {